BitCannaCommunity/cosmos-statesync_client/README.md

 chmod +x statesync_client.sh
 ```

-### As a previous step before launch the script, edit it with `nano` tool and change the rpc StateSync peers if it needed.
+### As a previous step before launch the script, edit it with `nano` tool and change the rpc StateSync peers if it is needed.
 * Then launch the script (CTLR + C to stop it):
 ```
 ./statesync_client.sh